Steven-ZN/positronic-brain/README.md

 From science fiction to executable ethics — building a bridge between abstract moral directives and real-world AI behavior control.

+## Framework Overview

+The repository now includes a starter Python package, `positronic_brain`, with modules for actions, ethics evaluation, and a simple agent implementation.
+Unit tests demonstrate how an agent consults the evaluator before performing an action.

 ---

 **This is not just safety.
 This is moral architecture.**